gabrielparada05/Challege3-UofT/README.md

 ## Getting started
-To access the website, simply type in the website address into your web browser xxxxxxxxxxxxxxxxxx.
+To access the website, simply type in the website address into your web browser (https://gabrielparada05.github.io/Password-generator-C3-UofT/).
 Once the website loads, you will be presented with the homepage.
 From there, you can navigate to the website and create your password.

 A screenshot is available inside the assets folder.
 ![alt text](./Assets/screenshot.jpg)